-A study of the major causes, resulting social problems, intervention theories, and treatment concepts in addiction.
+A study of the major causes, resulting social problems, intervention theories, and treatment concepts.
 This course explores the physical, social, emotional, and moral factors which determine how dependency is caused, viewed, and treated.
-The issue of addictions, the addicted, and the afflicted are explored from various perspectives, focusing primarily on the family, family systems, and co-dependency.
+The issues of addictions, the addicted, and the afflicted are explored from various perspectives focusing primarily on the family, family systems, and codependency.